tonylam0/Planet-Simulation/README.md

 - Orbit path visualization
 - Rotating Sprites that simulate the light from the Sun
 - Adjustable Simulation Speed that ranges from 0.5x to 3x
-- Zoom-in Camera accessed by either clicking the body or pressing through 1-9 on the keyboard
+- Zoom-in Camera centered around a celestial body
+    - Click the body to zoom
+    - Press keys through `1-9` to zoom
-- Names of the planets/moons shown when zoomed in (press h to activate/deactivate)
+- Names of the planets/moons shown when zoomed in
+    - Press `H` to activate/deactivate